codelucas/codelucas.com/_posts/2012-12-20-euler-problem-16-creative-arrays.md

 System.out.println(sum);
 {% endhighlight %}

-We are using an array of integers with pre-allocated space as a <u>custom data structure</u>, which can hold much much more than a java long or double.
+We are using an array of integers with pre-allocated space as a *custom data structure*, which can hold much much more than a java long or double.

 To conserve memory in cases where our numbers get *really* big, we can even initialize the array to be of type `byte`, because no value will go over 10 anyways.
 Oh and the answer was `1366` if anyone was curious.